 Oh, and my friend scored her absolute favorite leather jacket from one of the antique stores.

-- Supplies for Creative Living – Plenty of art supplies and cute stationaries
+- Supplies for Creative Living: Plenty of art supplies and cute stationeries.

-- Rincon Argentina.
-This cafe has such a cute exterior.
-Have to try their empanadas!
+- Rincon Argentino: This Argentinian cafe has such a cute exterior.
+You have to try their empanadas!

 Honorable mention: Hudson Hil’s used to be one of Cold Spring’s best spots to grab brunch.
 Unfortunately, it’s now permanently closed.